Revealing CNN Architectures via Side-Channel Analysis in Dataflow-based Inference Accelerators

 Line 9 substitutes previously calculated $\{X',Y'\}$ to the above equation and finds $K$.
 Line 9 checks for two conditions: (1) whether $K$ is in $\mathbb{Z}^+$ domain, and (2) does the relationship stated in Equation \ref{eq:os_w_r} holds for the potential value set $\{X',Y',R,K,C\}$?

 All PEs in this OS architecture conducts MAC operations relevant to one output channel due to the broadcasting of weights.
 Therefore, the \textit{psum} accumulated at each registry is also relevant to a single output channel.
 When we zoom into Equation~\ref{eq:os_w_r}, $(ceil(\frac{X'}{m}) \times ceil(\frac{Y'}{n}))$ gives the number of tiles needed to calculate all \textit{ofmap} values of a single output channel.
+A tile is a subset/block of the output feature map that is processed as a unit.
 For example, if we process a layer with ($X', Y' = 12, K = 1 $) in an \textit{OS}($12,4$) architecture.
 The first tile calculates \textit{ofmap} values for the first four rows and the second and third tiles for the middle four rows and last four rows, respectively.
 From the first line of the algorithm, $R^2C$ gives weight reads for one tile.
 So, the number of tiles per single output channel $\times$ weight reads per tile $\times$ number of output channels gives the total weight reads.
 Section~\ref{subsec:case_study_alex_os} shows a case study on the second Conv layer of Alexnet that converged into one solution.